 A computer-implemented method for generating geocoded user information is disclosed.
-The method comprises searching user data across multiple different data corpuses for entries having location-related information and determining locations for the location-related information.
-The method further comprises generating a map showing a current location of a mobile device along with representations of the entries having location-related information, at the determined locations, for entries from the multiple different data corpuses.
+The method comprises searching user data across multiple data corpora for entries having location-related information and determining locations for the location-related information.
+The method further comprises generating a map showing a current location of a mobile device along with representations of the entries having location-related information, at the determined locations, for entries from the multiple different data corpora.

-This system could work with a PDA, Laptop and handheld phone as well as an in-vehicle navigation system.
+This system could work with a PDA, Laptop, handheld phone, and an in-vehicle navigation system.

-The personal information management data integrated with this system could possibly be contained in:
+The personal information management data integrated with this system could be contained in:

-a) Web applications such at Google calendar, Google Maps, Google Docs
+a) Web applications such as Google Calendar, Google Maps, Google Docs

 b) programs located on a PDA, PC, Laptop, Mobile Phone, etc.

-When terms are used in a task list such as “grocery,” “mail,” and “dry clean,” the system looking for locations that match those terms may perform searches for those specific terms as well as for synonyms such as “supermarket,” “post office,” and “laundry,” and may limit the results to a certain predefined radius from the user’s current location.
+When terms are used in a task list such as “grocery,” “mail,” and “dry clean,” the system looking for locations that match those terms may perform searches for those specific terms as well as for synonyms such as “supermarket,” “post office,” and “laundry.”
+They may limit the results to a certain predefined radius from the user’s current location.

 The patent filing tells us that contact information may be filtered to only show contacts of a certain type, such as close friends or family members, or that it might be expanded to include a larger number of contacts and possibly even extract contact information from a social networking application.

 One possible alternative that could be included within a system like this would be to pair it with a recommendation system.
-For example, someone subscribes to a movie rental system which provides recommendations for movies similar to the ones rented or rated (or both) recently.
-If that person subscribes to receiving recommendations from that service, it’s possible that the system could geocode those recommendations to show movie rental stores or movie theatres where those recommended movies are available, or are showing.
+For example, someone subscribes to a movie rental system that provides recommendations for movies similar to those rented or rated (or both) recently.
+If that person subscribes to receiving recommendations from that service, the system could geocode those recommendations to show movie rental stores or movie theatres where those recommended movies are available or are showing.
 Other recommendation services featuring other kinds of products or services could also be included.

-The patent application provides a fair amount of detail about how such a system would work, and it does seem to provide a compelling reason for more businesses with physical locations that people can visit to make sure that they are in Google Maps.
+The patent application provides a fair amount of detail about how such a system would work.
+It seems to provide a compelling reason for more businesses with physical locations that people can visit to make sure they are in Google Maps.

-Imagine if you love visiting museums, shopping at antiques stores, and enjoy eating Ethiopian food.
-Add “Visit Museum,” “Buy antiques,” and “Find Ethiopian Restaurant” to a task list on your mobile phone, and under the system described in this patent filing, your navigation system should tell you when you’re driving near or past one or the other, and give you the chance to visit (and directions as well).
+Imagine if you love visiting museums, shopping at antique stores, and enjoy eating Ethiopian food.
+Add “Visit Museum,” “Buy antiques,” and “Find Ethiopian Restaurant” to a task list on your mobile phone.
+Then, under the system described in this patent filing, your navigation system should tell you when you’re driving near or past one or the other and give you the chance to visit (and directions as well).

 That is, as long as those places are listed in Google Maps.